Gibberlings3/Skills-and-Abilities/README.md

 ### Add New HLAs for ALL Classes and Kits

-**RESILIENCE:** The character gains 2% damage reduction to all physical attacks.
-This ability may be taken multiple times, up to a maximum of 10% damage reduction to all physical attacks.
+**EPIC DAMAGE REDUCTION:** The character gains 10% damage reduction to all physical attacks.

-**ELEMENTAL RESISTANCE:** The character gains 5% resistance to all elemental damage.
-This ability may be taken multiple times, up to a maximum of 25% resistance to elemental damage.
+**ELEMENTAL RESISTANCE:** The character gains 10% resistance to all elemental damage.

-**MAGIC DAMAGE RESISTANCE:** The character gains 5% resistance to magic damage.
-This ability may be taken multiple times, up to a maximum of 25% resistance to magic damage.
+**MAGIC DAMAGE RESISTANCE:** The character gains 10% resistance to magic damage.

 **EPIC TOUGHNESS:** The character gains +20 hit points.
 This feat may be taken multiple times, up to a maximum of +100 hit points.

+**EPIC PROWESS:** The character's skill at combat grows and he gains a +1 bonus to Thac0.

+**ARMOR SKIN:** The character's natural armor bonus to Armor Class increases by 1.

+**EPIC WEAPON FOCUS (FIGHTERS ONLY):** The warrior gains +2 bonus to Thac0.

+**EPIC WEAPON SPECIALIZATION (FIGHTERS ONLY - REQUIRES EPIC WEAPON FOCUS):** The warrior gains +2 bonus to damage.

+**GREAT CHARISMA:** The character gains +1 bonus to Charisma.
+This feat may be taken multiple times, up to a maximum of +5 Charisma.

+**GREAT CONSTITUTION:** The character gains +1 bonus to Constitution.
+This feat may be taken multiple times, up to a maximum of +5 Constitution.

+**GREAT DEXTERITY:** The character gains +1 bonus to Dexterity.
+This feat may be taken multiple times, up to a maximum of +5 Dexterity.

+**GREAT INTELLIGENCE:** The character gains +1 bonus to Intelligence.
+This feat may be taken multiple times, up to a maximum of +5 Intelligence.

+**GREAT STRENGTH:** The character gains +1 bonus to Strength.
+This feat may be taken multiple times, up to a maximum of +5 Strength.

+**GREAT WISDOM:** The character gains +1 bonus to Wisdom.
+This feat may be taken multiple times, up to a maximum of +5 Wisdom.

 ## Proficiencies